frimin/pactus-staker/README.md

     ./pactus-staker
     ./pactus-staker -config config.yml

+## Windows support

+Download & install golang with setup: [go1.23.2.windows-amd64.msi](https://go.dev/dl/go1.23.2.windows-amd64.msi)

+Click `build_run.bat` file build and run

 # Configuration reference

-`options.grpc_server`: Connect pactus blockchain node grpc address, recommend connect to local node. `localhost:50051` for local mainnet node, `localhost:50052` for local testnet node
+`options.grpc_server`: Connect to a Pactus blockchain node via gRPC.
+It is recommended to connect to a local node.
+Use `localhost:50051` for a local mainnet node or `localhost:50052` for a local testnet node.

-`options.retry_delay`: When the action fails, the retry wait time and number of times are listed.
-If all fail, the action is skipped.
+`options.retry_delay`: When the action fails, the retry wait time and number of attempts are specified.
+If all attempts fail, the action is skipped.

-`options.reserve_fees`: This balance is reserved in each account for transfer fees
+`options.reserve_fees`: This balance is reserved in each account for transfer fees.

 `pipeline[*].name`: Pipine name, a pipeline supports multiple actions

-`pipelins[*].reward.wallets`:  Broadcast the bond command from the reward address in the specified wallet file
+`pipelins[*].reward.wallets`: Broadcast the bond command from the reward address specified in the wallet file.

 `pipelins[*].reward.wallets[*].path` : Wallet file path